 This course will provide students with the knowledge and skills necessary to plan, design, and manage health informatics projects effectively.
-The course will cover principles and methodologies specific to the healthcare industry, focusing on the integration of information technology to improve healthcare delivery, patient outcomes, and organizational efficiency.
+The course will cover principles and methodologies specific to the focusing healthcare industry, on the integration of information technology to improve healthcare delivery, patient outcomes, and organizational efficiency.